ZainQasmi/Automated-Program-Repair/README.md

 ## Running the tests

-We have tried to keep PyFix as generic as possible however it follows a particular standard for the three input files provided
+We have tried to keep PyFix as generic as possible however it follows a particular standard for the three input files provided.

-* Script to be debugged

-This must be in the form of a function that may take lists or real numbers as arguments.
+* The first argument which is the script to be debugged must be in the form of a python function that may take a list or real numbers as input arguments.

 ```
 def mid(x,y,z):